pingcap/docs/tikv-configuration-file.md

 + Default value: `"128MB"`
 + Unit: KB|MB|GB

-### `format-version` <span class="version-mark">New in v6.3.0</span>
+### `format-version` <span class="version-mark">New in v6.2.0</span>

 + The format version of SST files.
-This option only affects newly written tables.
-When reading existing tables, the information about version is read from the footer.
+This configuration item only affects newly written tables.
+For existing tables, the version information is read from the footer.
 + Optional values:
-    - `0`: This version can be read by all TiKV releases.
-Doesn't support changing checksum type (default is CRC32).
+    - `0`: Can be read by all TiKV versions.
+The default checksum type is CRC32 and this version does not support changing the checksum type.
-    - `1`:  Can be read by all TiKV releases.
-Supports non-default checksum, like xxHash.
-It is written by RocksDB when BlockBasedTableOptions::checksum is something other than kCRC32c. (version 0 is silently upconverted)
+    - `1`: Can be read by all TiKV versions.
+Supports non-default checksum types like xxHash.
+RocksDB only writes data when the checksum type is not CRC32. (version `0` is automatically upgraded)
-    - `2`: Can be read by all TiKV releases.
-Changes the way we encode compressed blocks with LZ4, BZip2 and Zlib compression.
+    - `2`: Can be read by all TiKV versions.
+Changes the encoding of compressed blocks using LZ4, BZip2 and Zlib compression.
-    - `3`: Can be read by TiKV's versions since 2.1.
-Changes the way we encode the keys in index blocks.
+    - `3`: Can be read by TiKV v2.1 and later versions.
+Changes the encoding of the keys in index blocks.
-    - `4`: Can be read by TiKV's versions since 3.0.
-Changes the way we encode the values in index blocks.
+    - `4`: Can be read by TiKV v3.0 and later versions.
+Changes the encoding of the values in index blocks.
-    - `5`: Can be read by TiKV's versions since 6.1.
-Full and partitioned filters use a generally faster and more accurate Bloom filter implementation, with a different schema.
+    - `5`: Can be read by TiKV v6.1 and later versions.
+Full and partitioned filters use a generally faster and more accurate Bloom filter implementation with a different schema.
 + Default value: `2`

 ## rocksdb.defaultcf.titan